jacklul/asuswrt-scripts/README.md

 On Merlin firmware you should call this script from `ddns-start` with `force` argument instead of `start`.

+**Note that you might have to use Entware's `curl` because the build-in one is limited when started by cron.**

 Recommended to use [`service-event.sh`](#user-content-service-eventsh) as well.

 ```sh